File management when working from home – 08/25/20

-I know it is hard to believe, but it has been 5 months since all of us were sent home to work.
+I know it is hard to believe, but it has been five months since all of us were sent home to work and attend classes.
 Being jettisoned into a working from home environment with little preparation has its challenges.
-With the lines between work and our personal lives being blurred, it is normal for our file management to become a little chaotic.
+With the lines between work/school and our personal lives being blurred, it is normal for our file management to become a little chaotic.
 The introduction of the new VPN service in the middle of all that certainly didn’t help.
-I am pretty sure I supported 48.7 people through the transition.
+I helped over 51 people transition to GlobalProtect.
 Now that things have calmed down a bit and it is apparent we are going to be working from home for the foreseeable future, I thought a few file management tips would be helpful.

 Give everyone their own profile on shared computers

 Not everyone has the ability to have a separate computer for every member of the family.
 Often we have to share with others in the household.
 By creating a separate profile for each person, you limit what they can access.
 To use the computer they login to their profile which is secured with a password.
 What applications they can use and what documents they have access to depends on which user profile they are logging into.
 While this doesn’t completely protect your data, it does limit the damage that can be done.
 You can find more information on setting up user profiles on How To Geek.